purecloudlabs/gprovision/README.md

   * Setting up a network that will PXEboot both legacy and uefi can be painful.
 If you can get away with uefi-only, great!
   * iPXE supports http transfers.
 They say this is far faster than tftp, so serve only the bare minimum (iPXE) from TFTP and everything else over http (assuming you use iPXE)
 * web server
-  * serve files needed by iPXE (if used) - menus, kernel
+  * serve files needed by iPXE (if used) - menus, provisioning kernel
   * serve file passed to kernel as mfgurl
     * see below
 * log server
   * collects logs produced by devices being imaged
-  * included implementation (cmd/util/pbLogServer, pkg/oss/pblog/server) bundles additional functionality - password generation & storage, qa doc printing, other record keeping.
+  * included implementation (cmd/util/pbLogServer, pkg/oss/pblog/server) bundles additional functionality
+    * password generation & storage
+    * qa doc printing
+    * other record keeping
-    * also includes a web server for viewing logs
+    * web server for viewing logs

 ### mfgurl / manufData.json

 * format: json
-* lists additional files needed (common to all hardware variants)
+* lists additional files needed, common to all hardware variants
-* lists hardware characteristics to validate (specific to a particular variant)
+* specific to a particular variant:
+  * hardware characteristics for validation (# cpus, pci devices present, etc)
-* lists additial, variant-specific configuration steps
+  * additial configuration steps

+As an example, see [doc/manufDataSample.json](doc/manufDataSample.json).

 Exactly what variant a device is, is determined by the [appliance](gopath/src/gprovision/pkg/appliance) package.
 That package primarily uses dmi/smbios fields.

-As an example, see [doc/manufDataSample.json](doc/manufDataSample.json).